wlptn/aap-quickstart/README.md

 ```
 ERROR! the playbook: ansible.containerized_installer.install.yml could not be found
 ```
 Run the installer with high verbosity to inspect ansible_collection_location.
-Its likely that the default setting is not looking at the correct.
+Its likely that the default setting is not looking at the correct collection path provided via the installer dir.
 ```
 ansible collection location = /home/user/.ansible/collections:/usr/share/ansible/collections
 ```